userfront/guide/all/guide/glossary.md

 Where users should be redirected upon logging in.

-Can be edited in your project's Settings tab.
+Can be edited in your account's Settings tab.

 ### After-logout path

 Where users should be redirected upon logging out.

-Can be edited in your project's Settings tab.
+Can be edited in your account's Settings tab.

 ### After-signup path

 Where users should be redirected upon signing up.

-Can be edited in your project's Settings tab.
+Can be edited in your account's Settings tab.

 ### ID token